 Unlike many tipster websites our Tipster Table takes into account Rule 4 reductions.
 If you’re not familiar with rule 4 then basically it is the process of deducting from winnings when a significant non-runner had been declared prior to the start of the race and after you placed your bet.

-It’s obvious that this needs to be done because with less horses in the race, the horse you backed now has a better chance than the odds that you were originally quoted.
+It’s obvious that this needs to be done because with fewer horses in the race, the horse you backed now has a better chance than the odds that you were originally quoted.
 British Horse Racing is a good source for checking the actual time of non-runners and Sporting Life or Oddschecker for the odds themselves.

 It can be quite difficult to work these out and luckily we do this automatically here at Betting Tools but a few tipsters have queried these recently and so below is a quick lookup guide to show what the deduction is likely to be.